 1. Figure out your course

-• The CAPM or the Certified Associate in Project Management certification is an entry-level Project Management course which is offered by the PMI which can be used as a prerequisite for getting a PMP certification.
+The CAPM or the Certified Associate in Project Management certification is an entry-level Project Management course which is offered by the PMI which can be used as a prerequisite for getting a PMP certification.
 This course aims to give foundational knowledge about Project Management.

-• Agile Certifications: Depending on which Agile Methods your company is using you can take up that specific course and become a better Project Manager in your organization.
+Agile Certifications: Depending on which Agile Methods your company is using you can take up that specific course and become a better Project Manager in your organization.
 You should ask the company about the various Agile methods they use and accordingly choose the certification course.
 For example, a more generalized course in Project Management is PMI-ACP, for Scrum-related courses, it could be the Certified Scrum Master course, etc.

 2. Get and Maintain your Qualification

 Getting the certification is one of the toughest steps in becoming a Project Manager.
 Certification courses such as PMI-ACP and PMP require a lot of dedication and hard work, and you have to put in the hours.
 You have to log in to more practical hours and make time to learn from various books.
-You can take up several prep courses which occur online which will help you to study and prepare for the exam.
+You can take up several online prep courses that will help you study and prepare for the exam.
 After you clear your exam and receive your certification, you also have to maintain it by renewing it as per their instructions.
 Few certifications such as PMP expire after a few years, which means you have to stay updated with the recent practices and standards for the Project Management world.

 3. Become the Master of trade tools